triiip/datasciencecoursera/README.md

 # datasciencecoursera
-This repo will hold all submissions for my Coursera Dat Science Specialization.
+This repo will hold all submissions for my Coursera Data Science Specialization.